 62. Three teenagers from Tokelau who on a drunken dare, stole a boat and got lost adrift on the Pacific Ocean to be found after 51 days.
 They had barely any food or water, no clothing, no fishing gear, no life vests, and no first-aid kit.

 63. To lose 63 pounds for his role in The Machinist, Christian Bale's daily diet consisted of one can of tuna fish, and/or one apple per day, black coffee, and water.

 64. The Amazon River spews so much fresh water into the Atlantic that surface water can be drinkable up to 200 miles from shore

-65. A middle schooler won an award for her science project, which found that on average 70% of the ice that comes from fast food restaurants is dirtier than toilet water.
+65. In 2006, a middle schooler named Jasmine Roberts won an award for her science project, which found that on average 70% of the ice that comes from fast food restaurants is dirtier than toilet water.

 One liter of oil can contaminate one million liters of water.
 It's important to understand that when you dispose of oil in the sink, it affects a million liters of recyclable water.

 67. A single lake (Lake Baikal) holds one-fifth of the world's unfrozen fresh water; more than all the great lakes combined, yet it covers half the area of Lake Michigan.
 It is both the deepest (1 mile) and oldest (25 million years) lake in the world.

 68. Babies have an innate swimming reflex where they hold their breath and slow their heart rate in water until they are 6 months old.